-Testing in a multiplace aircraft will suffice for testing of aviators normally assigned to single seat aircraft, provided ambient noise levels are similar.
-Newer hearing aids that sit entirely within the ear canal are comfortable enough to be compatible with in-flight use, although they may not improve one's ability to hear in that environment and may actually be detrimental.
-Remember all equipment must be tested for use in the aviation environment to make sure that it is compatible with systems (i.e. will not explode at altitude).
-Therefore an in-flight hearing test should be performed both with and without the aid(s), if the individual intends to wear them.
-In the past, use of the US Air Force in-flight hearing test was advised, but it proved to be difficult to administer.
-Instead, it would seem most practical to have the member repeat a list of common aviation phrases, such as checklist items and responses, air traffic control commands, air-to-air communications, etc. The list of phrases can be tailored to the aircraft and its mission.
-Admittedly, there would be no data on how well a normal-hearing individual would do on such a test, but at least you and the member will have an idea of where you stand.
+Functional Hearing Assessment: Testing in a multiplace aircraft will suffice for testing of aviators normally assigned to single seat aircraft, provided ambient noise levels are similar.
+It may be most practical to have the member repeat a list of common aviation phrases, such as checklist items and responses, air traffic control commands, air-to-air communications, etc. The list of phrases can be tailored to the aircraft and its mission.
 A third party with normal hearing can take the test at the same time so that there will be some means of comparison.
-Such testing should not be necessary unless the member fails to meet SG1 hearing standards that are listed above and/or is interested in trying a hearing aid in flight.
-Testing should also be considered in the rare instance of an aircrew member who is having communication difficulties in the aircraft in spite of an audiogram that shows pure tone thresholds to be above standards.
-A sample submission narrative for a functional hearing test is listed at the end of this portion of the waiver guide.
+Such testing should not be necessary unless the member fails to meet SG1 hearing standards that are listed above or is interested in trying a hearing aid in flight.
+Testing should also be considered in the rare instance of an aircrew member who is having communication difficulties in the aircraft despite an audiogram that shows pure tone thresholds to be above standards.
+A sample submission narrative for a functional hearing test follows.